kubeflow/website/content/en/docs/components/hyperparameter-tuning/trial-template.md

 For the API overview see the
 [`TrialTemplate` type](https://github.com/kubeflow/katib/blob/master/pkg/apis/controller/experiments/v1beta1/experiment_types.go#L208-L270).

-To define experiment's trial, you should specify these parameters in `.spec.TrialTemplate`:
+To define experiment's trial, you should specify these parameters in `.spec.trialTemplate`:

 - `trialParameters` - list of the parameters which are used in trial template during experiment execution. **Note:** Your trial template must contain